 We have funded our operations primarily through the sale and issuance of common stock, redeemable convertible preferred stock, convertible notes, warrants and the sale of royalties.
-As of March 31, 2021, we had cash, cash equivalents and marketable securities of \$929.0 million.
+As of March 31, 2022, we had cash and cash equivalents of \$671.7 million.